AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

 thumbnail: KT-13148.jpeg
 ---

-# Examples and result analysis of Traffic Filter rules including WAF rules
+# Examples and result analysis of traffic filter rules including WAF rules

-Learn how to declare various types of Traffic Filter rules and analyze the results using Adobe Experience Manager as a Cloud Service (AEMCS) CDN logs and dashboard tooling.
+Learn how to declare various types of traffic filter rules and analyze the results using Adobe Experience Manager as a Cloud Service (AEMCS) CDN logs and dashboard tooling.

-In this section, you explore practical examples of Traffic Filter rules, including WAF rules.
+In this section, you explore practical examples of traffic filter rules, including WAF rules.
 You learn how to log, allow, and block requests based on URI (or path), IP address, the number of requests, and different attack types using the [AEM WKND Sites Project](https://github.com/adobe/aem-guides-wknd#aem-wknd-sites-project).

 Furthermore, you discover how to use dashboard tooling that ingests AEMCS CDN logs to visualize essential metrics through Adobe provided sample dashboards.